fathzer-yasl/yasl-firebase/README.md

 # Yet Another Shopping List

+**WARNING:** THE PROJECT IS TOTALLY RUINED BY USING VITE.
+No more ways to mount the firebaseConfig.js at runtime!!!
+All the changes in this branch should be reviewed and amended before being release!

 A simple JavaScript web app that stores a shopping list in Firestore and updates it in real time across all open instances without the help of a backend server.

 ## Features